turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.markdown

 http://tutorials.jumpstartlab.com/topics/blogger/multitenancy.html

-### Basic

-* Get through scoping the article index by username

-### Intermediate

-* Automatically set the user for newly created articles
-* Scope the edit/delete operations to the current user

-### Challenging

-* Add functionality such that a user can edit their own comment, but not comments left by another user.

-## Wrapup
+## Questions & Wrapup

+First we'll discuss any questions from the independent work.

-Spend the last five minutes returning to your Gist from the Warmup, edit to create a third version, and update your answers.
+Then spend the last five minutes returning to your Gist from the Warmup, edit to create a third version, and update your answers.

 ## Corrections & Improvements for Next Time